kroumpas/kroumpas.github.io/_projects/hci_design.md

 ## Live Lecture & Whiteboard Platform

-This interface comes out of my research on AI-assisted platforms for educators {% cite roumpas_design_2024 roumpas_bridging_2025 %}.
+This interface comes out of my research on AI-assisted platforms for educators.
 An online lecture asks a learner to split attention across the instructor, the material, the whiteboard, and their peers — so the interaction model, not just the feature set, was the real design work.
 I gave the whiteboard the centre stage and kept everything supporting it in a calm left column: today's subject, the instructor's video, a collapsible Material menu, and a live chat that surfaces exactly the moments teaching needs to catch ("Can you repeat that?", "Is this going to be on the test?").
 Participant tiles and a Whiteboard Mode toggle sit on the right, so the layout flexes between "watch the teacher" and "focus on the work."

 <div class="row justify-content-center">
     <div class="col-sm-12 mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/hci/rqm_lecture.png" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/rqm_lecture.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">